prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 # Goals

-* Provide a way for users to manage Alertmanager silences with Custom Resources (CR).
+* Provide a way for users to manage Alertmanager silences with a Custom Resource Definition (CRD).
 * Enable management of Alertmanager silences via centralised repo with e.g. ArgoCD, Flux...
 * Multi tenancy: Silences CR can be using kubernetes rbac.
 * Moving the Giant Swarm silence operator to prometheus operator would provide better community support